-- 6. After conducting an investigation, DOES issued a Notice of Overpayment, seeking repayment from Employee.
-Employee unlawfully collected \$3,622.00 in unemployment benefits while she was a full-time Agency employee by submitting false statements in her Continued Claim Forms.
-DOES then notified Agency of its investigation.5 - 7.
+- conducted an audit that revealed that Employee obtained unemployment benefits while working as a full-time District of Columbia Government employee.5 - 6.
+After conducting an investigation, DOES issued a Notice of Overpayment, seeking repayment from Employee.
+Employee unlawfully collected \$1,920.00 in unemployment benefits while he was a full-time Agency employee by submitting false statements in his Continued Claim Forms.
+DOES then notified Agency of its investigation.6 - 7.
 Despite the result of this investigation, Employee was never arrested or criminally charged for her unlawful collection of unemployment benefits. - 8.
-On June 5, 2012, Agency issued an Advance Written Notice of Proposed Removal, notifying Employee that it was proposing removal because Employee certified false statements to collect unemployment benefits, which constitutes a criminal offense.6 - 9.
+On June 20, 2012, Agency issued an Advance Written Notice of Proposed Removal, notifying Employee that it was proposing removal because Employee certified false statements to collect unemployment benefits, which constitutes a criminal offense.7 - 9.
 Agency's ground for cause was "any act which constitutes a criminal offense whether or not the act results in a conviction."
 6-B DCMR § 1603.3(h).
 See also D.C.
 Personnel Regulations Chapter 16 § 1603.3(h). - 10.
 With the issuance of the Advance Notice of Proposed Removal, Employee was placed on administrative leave.
 Specifically, Agency alleged that Employee violated D.C.
 Code § 51-119(a)(2001), which prohibits an employee from making a false statement or representation, knowing it to be false or knowingly failing to disclose a material fact to obtain or increase unemployment insurance benefits.
 D.C.
 Code § 51-119(a) creates a criminal offense for making a false statement or representation knowing it to be false or knowingly failing to disclose a material fact to obtain or increase unemployment insurance benefits. - 11.
 The corresponding section of the Table of Appropriate Penalties, 6-B DCMR §1619.1(8), states that a conviction is not needed to sustain this cause.
 It further states that Agency may act on an arrest if the arrest is related to the job.
 The table specifies that the proof needed is an arrest record. - 12.
-On September 11, 2012, a Hearing Officer conducted a review of the record and supported Employee's removal. - 13.
-After reviewing the record and the Hearing Officer's recommendation, Agency's Deciding Official sustained the proposed removal in a Notice of Final Decision on Proposed Removal on October 1, 2012.
-In his Final Decision, Deciding Official Director Faust sustained the cause "any act which constitutes a criminal offense, whether or not the act results in a conviction," outlined in the Hearing Officer's recommendation.8
+A Hearing Officer conducted a review of the record and supported Employee's proposed removal.8

-- 14. In his analysis of the Douglas factors, Director Faust states that he "considered the twelve Douglas factors."
-However, in his report, Director Faust elucidated his opinions only on factors 1, 2, 5, 6, and 9.
+- 13. After reviewing the record and the Hearing Officer's recommendation, Agency's Deciding Official sustained the proposed removal in a Notice of Final Decision on Proposed Removal on October 1, 2012.
+In his Final Decision, Deciding Official Director Faust sustained the cause "any act which constitutes a criminal offense, whether or not the act results in a conviction," outlined in the Hearing Officer's recommendation.9 - 14.
+In his analysis of the Douglas factors, 10 the Deciding Official states that he "considered the twelve Douglas factors."
+However, in his report, Faust elucidated his opinions only on factors 1, 5, 6, and 9.
 He noted that "Employee willfully and intentionally made false statements of material fact for personal gain..."
-Due to Employee's misconduct in fraudulently obtaining benefits and the nature of her job, Director Faust found that Employee's actions in this matter "eroded the supervisor's confidence in employee's credibility and capability to perform assigned duties and function effectively."
-Accordingly, Director Faust found that termination was necessary and Employee's termination became effective on October 2, 2012.
-10 - 15.
-On November 1, 2012, Employee appealed her removal to the Office of Employee Appeals.
+Due to Employee's misconduct in fraudulently obtaining benefits and the nature of his job, the Deciding Official found that Employee's actions in this matter have "eroded the supervisor's confidence in employee's credibility and capability to perform assigned duties and function effectively."
+Accordingly, the Deciding Official found that termination was necessary and Employee's termination became effective on October 2, 2012.
+11 - 15.
+On November 1, 2012, Employee appealed the removal to the Office of Employee Appeals.
 Employee does not contest the facts alleged by Agency, but does contest the reasonableness of Agency's imposed penalty.